kevinmcaleer/kevsrobots.com/source/markdown/02_markdown_basics.md

 Markdown is a lightweight markup language with plain-text formatting syntax.
 Its main goal is to be as readable and understandable as possible.
 Markdown files have the extension `.md` or `.markdown` and can be converted into HTML by tools like Jekyll, making it an ideal choice for writing content on the web.

+---

 ## Why Use Markdown?

 - **Simplicity:** Markdown's syntax is straightforward, making it easy for anyone to learn and use.
 - **Flexibility:** It can be converted into HTML, PDFs, and other formats.
 - **Compatibility:** Markdown files are compatible with version control systems, facilitating collaboration and changes tracking.

+The best feature of Markdown is that its just plain text.
+You can write Markdown in any text editor and there are no special tags to learn or remember, its *mostly* formatted using punctuation that looks natural.

+This entire website is written using Markdown and converted to HTML using Jekyll.

+---

 ## Basic Markdown Syntax